Siriusq/hexo-splide-carousel/README.md

          dark: "rgba(0, 0, 0, 0.3)"   # Shadow color for dark theme

      dark_mode: auto  # Dark mode, options: auto, true, false. auto will follow the theme of the browser.
-     enable_medium_zoom: true  # Enable medium zoom, do not enable together with the theme's medium zoom option
+     enable_medium_zoom: false  # Enable medium zoom, do not enable together with the theme's medium zoom option
    ```

 ## Usage